meltwater/mlabs-http/docs/README.md

 Handlers for updating metrics.
 Provided for libraries that want to register and track similar metrics.

-Each handlers is passed the following options in it's first argument:
+Each handlers is passed the following options in the first argument:

   - `prefix` (see [`registerMetrics`](#registermetricsoptions))
   - `resourceName` (see [`registerMetrics`](#registermetricsoptions))